Service design: Service design education and practice

 In 1991, service design was first introduced as a design discipline by professors Michael Erlhoff and Brigit Mager at Köln International School of Design (KISD).
 In 2004, the Service Design Network was launched by Köln International School of Design, Carnegie Mellon University, Linköpings Universitet, Politecnico di Milano and Domus Academy in order to create an international network for service design academics and professionals.

 In 2001, Livework, the first service design and innovation consultancy, opened for business in London.
 In 2003, Engine, initially founded in 2000 in London as an ideation company, positioned themselves as a service design consultancy.

 Service design principles

-The 2018 book, This Is Service Design Doing: Applying Service Design Thinking in the Real World, by Adam Lawrence, Jakob Schneider, Marc Stickdorn, and Markus Edgar Hormess, proposes six service design principles:

-Human-centred: Consider the experience of all the people affected by the service.
+The article, Service design: a critical examination and future research directions in servitization literature by Cardoso et al. (2024) proposes five service design pillars: